Fr. Samuel's e-Epistle for Holy Week

 Then follows the procession of the Christ (Paschal) Candle into the church.
 The people have congregational candles which are lit from the fire of that candle.
 Thus the service continues with the people bearing the light of Christ (with lamps ready).

 As all stand with candles lit the Easter Proclamation (the Exultet) is sung.
 This is a song of rejoicing at the triumph of Jesus over death and the promise of eternal life for all.

-The Liturgy of the Word this year will have the minimum number of Old Testament readings.
+The liturgy of the word this year will have the minimum number of Old Testament readings.
 That is three.
 The maximum is seven.
-I have chosen to do that because this is a longer service and it begins at 8:30.
-I am hoping that the promise it will not be overly long encourages more to attend.
-As I stated above, the readings for the Vigil remind us of all that God has done for us throughout history.
+I have chosen to do that because this is a longer service and it begins at 7:45 PM.
+I am hoping that the promise that it will not be overly long will encourage more to come.
+As I stated above the readings for the Vigil remind us of all that God has done for us throughout history.

 Then there follows the liturgy of the Eucharist.

 The Paschal (Christ) candle is lit for all Masses during the Easter season.
-The Easter season lasts until Pentecost which this year is May 20.
-The candle is also lit at baptisms and funerals symbolizing each as moments of entry into new life in Christ.
+The Easter season lasts until Pentecost.
+It is also lit at baptisms and funerals symbolizing each as moments of entry into new life in Christ.

 Yours in Christ,